Penobscot Expedition: Siege

 Portrait of Sir John Moore by Thomas Lawrence.
 John Moore served under Francis McLean as a Lt. in the 82nd Regiment.

 On July 29, one American was killed.
 July 30, both sides cannonaded each other all day, and on July 31 two American sailors belonging to the Active were wounded by a shell.
 Lovell ordered a night assault on August 1 against the Half-Moon Battery next to Fort George, whose guns posed a danger to American shipping, and the Americans opened fire at 02:00.
 Colonel Samuel McCobb's center column, comprising his own Lincoln County Regiment, broke and fled as soon as the British returned fire.
 The left column comprising Captain Thomas Carnes and a detachment of marines, and the right column comprising sailors from the fleet, kept going and stormed the battery.
-As dawn broke, the Fort's guns opened up on the captured battery and a detachment of redcoats charged out and recaptured the Half-Moon, routing the Americans and taking 18 prisoners with them.
-Their own casualties were four men missing (who were killed), and 12 wounded.
+As dawn broke, the Fort's guns opened up on the captured battery and a detachment of redcoats charged out and recaptured the Half-Moon.
+The Americans withdrew, taking 18 prisoners with them, having themselves lost four men missing (who were killed), and 12 wounded.